-This 1985 movie reveals the method in the madness of Bloomberg 2020, SoftBank Vision Fund—and Quibi
+This 1985 comedy helps explain the twisted logic of Bloomberg 2020, SoftBank’s Vision Fund, and Quibi

 McCutcheon’s original novel is described as a comic fantasy, and in the early 1900s, I bet it was!

 In 2020, though, Brewster’s Millions is reality.
+Modern startup culture can be neatly summarized as spending tremendous amounts of cash, as quickly as possible, in the hopes of unlocking 10 times the value.
+And what’s the harm when you’re playing with house money?
+Today’s world is awash in capital, closely held by a handful of billionaires with an insatiable appetite for pricey ego trips.
+With about $60 billion to his name, Michael Bloomberg can make back the $600 million he spent on his campaign with one good day in the stock market.

-Modern startup culture can neatly be summed up as spend tremendous sums of money, as quickly as possible, in the hopes of unlocking 10 times the value.
-The prim accountant character tracking Brewster’s receipts (played in the 1985 version by Lonette McKee) is aghast as she thinks about how this money being wasted could be better spent helping people in need.
+Such vast sums of money are immaterial to those who have them, and almost incomprehensible to those who don’t.
+In the 1985 Brewster’s Millions, the prim accountant character tracking Brewster’s receipts (played in this version by Lonette McKee) is aghast as she thinks about how this money being wasted could be better spent helping people in need.

 Toward the end of the movie, with Brewster having spent what he thinks is his last $38,000 on a party, he invites the accountant, whom he’s now in love with, to join him at the soiree.
 “If you want to know the truth,” she says, “I don’t see what you could possibly be celebrating unless you think it’s okay to squander $30 million.”